bymavz/gitexercise1/README.md

  - clone the repository locally
  - create a new branch
  - fix all errors and add missing operators
+ - create a diff and safe it as "changes.diff"
  - commit the changes locally
- - create pull request locally and upload it in moodle
+ - create pull request locally and upload it in moodle as "pull.request"

 # Commands needed
-	git status
 	git clone
 	git checkout -b
+	git diff
 	git add
 	git commit
   	git request-pull